-Here are five of the things we’ll be looking for during the course of the game:
+Here are five of the things we’ll be looking at throughout the course of the game:

 Denny Medley-USA TODAY Sports